Influenza A(H5N1) in Cattle and Goats

 Sequences from the dairy cows matched with those from wild bird samples collected from Texas about the same time.
 However, the goat samples from Minnesota are most similar to a pheasant sequence from Colorado.

-Worldwide, Influenza A(H5N1) virus infections have been reported in more than 890 people with approximately 50% case fatality rate since 1997.
+Worldwide, Influenza A(H5N1) virus infections have been reported in more than 890 people with an approximately 50% case fatality rate since 1997.
 Mild upper respiratory tract symptoms, lower respiratory tract disease, severe pneumonia with respiratory failure, encephalitis, and multi-organ failure have been reported.

 Luckily, a vaccine is already in development[1].